-The hospital cannot ethically allow individuals without the proper experience, education and certifications to actively participate in medical procedures they are not able to conduct.
+The hospital cannot ethically allow individuals without the proper experience, education, and certifications to actively participate in medical procedures they are not able to conduct.
 Therefore, the internship is mostly observation based and each intern shall shadow, observe and do basic assistance work in the hospital during the period of the internship.

 Note: Medical and pre-med students are eligible to take part in the Medical Internship program.
 All Interns need to provide a copy of their CV/ Resume as well as a proof of their enrollment in Medical/Nursing School.
 Interns can also bring mouth masks and lab coat/ scrubs with them.

 The participants need to give a preference of 3-4 departments in which they would like to work.
-Depending on their period of internship, the interns shall be able to work on rotation basis.
+Depending on their period of internship, the interns shall be able to work on the rotation basis.

 Volunteers/Interns are provided accommodation in a volunteer house or in a homestay (on request) accommodation managed by the local coordinating team.
 Two meals a day (Breakfast and Dinner) are provided to the participants from Monday - Saturday.